openhab/openhab-addons/bundles/org.openhab.binding.netatmo/README.md

 ### Webhook

 Netatmo servers can send push notifications to the Netatmo Binding by using a callback URL.
-The webhook URL is setup at binding level using "Webhook Address" parameter.
+The webhook URL is setup at Netatmo Account level using "Webhook Address" parameter.
 You will define here public way to access your openHAB server:

 ```